open-crosspost/open-crosspost-proxy-service/README.md

-# open crosspost proxy service
+# Open Crosspost Proxy Service

 Easily and securely connect your app to social media platforms (like Twitter) using NEAR wallet authentication.
 No more handling OAuth tokens on the client!